kreauniv/comp308/source/notional-machine.rst

 :date: 5 Aug 2023

-.. note:: This section contains notes for the same content as the previous section, except that it is presented in the context of what students in the 2023 July batch had worked on up to this point.
+.. note:: This section contains notes for the same content as the previous section :doc:`machine`, except that it is presented in the context of what students in the 2023 July batch had worked on up to this point.
 It also takes a more "gentle" approach to the topic.

 A "notional machine" offers a mental model of how computation happens in a machine.
 These are useful as concrete artifacts that we study using anaytical